josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

   <summary>What does this orbit feature do? (click to expand)</summary>
 <br>

 In Orbit, each project can have multiple model packages deployed.
-IT systems that consume model outputs just need to communicate with the project through API.
 By marking a model "Default", project owner can easily choose a model package to be the effective model when IT systems request predictions from the project through API.

 This essentially achieves **hot-swap of machine learning model in production**.
 When you have a newer version of the model (e.g. because you fix some issues like we just did), you can easily make it the model that's in effect in production.